Antalya: Cuisine

 The Roman Theatre of Aspendos is one of the best preserved Roman theatres in the world.

-Antalya's signature cuisine includes piyaz (made with tahini, garlic, walnuts, and boiled beans), şiş köfte (spicy meatball which is cooked around a stick) spicy hibeş with mixed cumin and tahini, tandır kebap, domates civesi, şakşuka, and various cold Mediterranean dishes with olive oil.
-One local speciality is tirmis, boiled seeds of the lupin, eaten as a snack.
+Antalya's signature cuisine includes Piyaz (made with tahini, garlic, walnuts, and boiled beans), şiş köfte (spicy meatball which is cooked around a stick), spicy hibeş with mixed cumin and tahini, tandır kebap, domates civesi, şakşuka, and various cold Mediterranean dishes with olive oil.

+Local specialties also include Bağaça (a traditional spiced tahini pastry), Yanıksı Dondurma (a distinctive burnt-milk ice cream), and tirmis (boiled seeds of the lupin, eaten as a snack).
 "Grida" (also known as Lagos or Mediterranean white grouper) is a fish common in local dishes.